gwtjxyz/java-spring-project/README.md

 # java-spring-project
-A project I made for school using Spring Boot in Java
+A project I made for school using Spring Boot in Java.

 ## Untitled Java Spring Project

 My Spring Boot-based application for the for a university class.